ExchangeUnion/docs/Market Maker Guide.md

 zmqpubrawblock = "192.168.1.42:28332"
 zmqpubrawtx = "192.168.1.42:28333"
 ```
-* Raiden currently requires direct channels with trading partners.
-We have a temporary check in place, that discards raiden-related orders (all pairs which include WETH, DAI...), if `xud` can't find a direct channel to the trading partner.
-You can switch this check off by setting `raidenDirectChannelChecks=false` in your `xud.conf`.
-Before you do that, read [this explainer of the issue](https://github.com/ExchangeUnion/xud/issues/1068).
 * Permanently set the alias `xud` to launch `xud ctl` from anywhere:
 Add the line `alias xud="bash ~/xud.sh"` to the end of `~/.bashrc` or `~/.bash_aliases` on Linux and `bash_profile` on Mac, then `source` the file.
 * `xud ctl` allows to use an L1/L2 client's cli: